lizzieinvancouver/pmm/analyses/sandbox/_READMEpmmsandbox.txt

 By Lizzie

-Notes on trying to get a family-level (with species partially pooled below) running with our phylo model
+Notes on trying to get a family-level (with species partially pooled below) running with our phylo model This would take a while to build up, so we should start with test data.

-This would take a while to build up, so we should start with test data.
+Mike Betancourt provided some very QUICK and incomplete code: oneslopeinterceptcholforsync_withMike.stan

-To that aim, I edited:
+Before that I did some sorting and flailing ...
+I edited:

 * simulate_fit_oneslopeintercept_cholesky_dl.R